Understanding your CKD blood and urine test results

 GFR stands for glomerular filtration rate.
 Glomeruli are the network of tiny blood vessels inside the kidneys that separate out waste products and excess fluid from your blood.
 GFR shows how well your kidneys filter your blood, by indicating how much blood passes through the glomeruli every minute.

 Getting an accurate measurement of your GFR is difficult, so your blood test results normally give an estimated filtration rate, or eGFR.
-It’s calculated based on your age, sex, ethnicity and your creatinine blood level.
+It’s calculated based on your age, sex and your creatinine blood level.
 Sometimes the calculation formula includes your weight and height, too.
 Your eGFR may be listed as a measurement of ml/min or as a percentage.
 So, an eGFR of 50ml/min means your kidneys are functioning at about 50%.

 eGFR is also used as an indication of what stage of CKD you have.